 There is no preference, as long as you take the courses from a regionally accredited school.
 In fact, diversity in your studies can show strength in your academic abilities.

 Yes, we do as long as they meet the requirements for the program.

 If you want more information regarding the process for international applicants, please contact the Office of International Affairs department below:

 Phone Number: (954) 262-7240 or 800-541-6682, ext.
 27240 Email: firstname.lastname@example.org

-Yes, please visit the NSU-COM website page to learn more about previous graduates.
-Whether your goals lie in primary care or a specialty, you’ll have plenty of choices as a result of your DO degree from NSU.
+Yes, please visit the NSU-KPCOM website page to learn more about previous graduates.
+Whether your goals lie in primary care or a specialty, you’ll have plenty of choices as a result of your D.O. degree from NSU.

 Tuition and fees vary each year for the program.
 If you want to check the latest costs, please visit our Tuition and Fees Web page or call (954) 262-3380.

-You can visit our On-Campus Housing Web site or contact them at the phone or email listed below.
+You can visit our On-Campus Housing web site or contact someone at the phone or email listed below.

 Phone: (954) 262-7052 Email: email@example.com